Things to remember after losing a family member | KelaSkip to content

 • Hospitals and care providers send information about a patient's death to the population information system maintained by the Digital and Population Data Services Agency, and for instance Kela and the pension providers obtain the information from the system.

 • If the deceased received a pension from Kela or some other benefit, Kela should be notified of the death.
 The notification should be made as soon as possible since pensions and other benefits must be paid back if they have been paid after the month of death.
 The consent of the estate is not needed for the recovery.
 Kela will pay the pension to the end of the month during which the person died.
-For further information, call our customer service number.
+You can tell Kela about the death of a family member by calling Kela’s customer service.

 • In case of a sudden death somewhere else than in a hospital or care facility, the police should be notified.
 If needed, the police arranges an investigation into the cause of death (suomi.fi) and forwards its findings.